Southbound (2015 film): The Way In

 Jem (Hassie Harrison) exits the bathroom at Freez'n Over and sees Jesse walk back to the secret door.
 Jem then rejoins her parents, Cait and Daryl (Kate Beahan and Gerald Downey), to finish their food.
 Jem is going to college and this is their last weekend together before she leaves.
 As they leave Freez'n Over someone in the parking lot watches them get into their car and drive to their vacation house.
 They are about to have dinner when three masked men break into the house.
 Daryl and Cait are caught while Jem hides.
 Daryl realizes that he knows who the men are and what they want, and begs them to spare his family.
 One of the men whispers to Cait what Daryl did and she is astonished at her husband's secret.
 The same man then says "eye for an eye" and kills her in front of her husband.
 Jem then stabs one of the men in the back with scissors and takes the bat he was holding.
 Surprisingly, the other two tell her to leave.
 She runs away and they kill Daryl.
 As he is dying, the man in the mask holds up the photograph of Katherine that Mitch was looking at in The Way Out to be the last thing he ever sees.
 After Daryl is dead, they remove their masks and they are recognizable as Mitch and Jack.
 As they are leaving, Jem returns and fights back.
 She injures them badly but when she is about to escape, Mitch kills her.
 The men feel guilty because they went too far, but it is too late.
 Outside, the ground opens up as the enigmatic floating creatures from below come through the dead bodies.
 The men try to escape but the third masked man is dragged down by the tentacles from beneath the Earth.
 As the ground behind them continues to crumble, Mitch and Jack drive away.
 They are chased by one of the floating creatures, but Jack accelerates and runs it down.
 Jack says they are going home as they get back on the highway.
 Mitch looks at a photograph of his daughter Katherine as they drive away.
 Out in the desert, Mitch sees the creatures stalking them but does not tell Jack.

+The segments ends the movie off in a cyclical fashion, showing scenes from the start of the first segment, revealing everything to be a time loop.